nilium/snow-palm/docs/codestyle.md

 Macros that behave like functions follow the same naming convention as functions.
 Macro arguments should be entirely uppercase, however.
 For example:

 	#define vec3_expand(V) (V)[0], (V)[1], (V)[2]

+The exception to this can be variadic macro arguments where you can use lowercase, such as `args...`.

 ### Variables